fabrix-app/docs/en/config/main.md

 }
 ```

-## `main.packs`
+## `main.spools`

 The list of Spools to load into the framework.
 Spools to include can be found on the [Plugins](http://fabrix.app/plugins) page.
-Note: if `main.packs` is empty, the program will start and immediately exit!
+Note: if `main.spools` is empty, the program will start and immediately exit!

-As discussed in the [fabrix Design Theory](../ref/theory.md) section:
+As discussed in the [Fabrix Design Theory](../ref/theory.md) section:

 > The fabrix framework has exactly one feature: the ability to harmoniously manage Spools.
 > The capability available to the developer is thus an emergent property of the Spools the user has installed.